Lemon Law in Allentown, PA

 Do Lemon Laws Apply to Used Vehicles?

 Lemon laws can apply to used vehicles.
-However, this is for written warranties distributed along with the vehicle upon its purchase.
-Oftentimes, a used car dealership sells vehicles with some portion of the manufacturer’s warranty still active.
-This incentivizes the purchase and (allegedly) puts the buyer’s mind at ease.
+However, this is for written warranties distributed along with the vehicle upon sale.
+Often, a used car dealership sells vehicles with a portion of the guarantee remaining.
+This situation incentivizes the purchase and (allegedly) puts the buyer’s mind at ease.

-When Should You Hire a Lemon Law Attorney?
+When Should You Hire a Qualified Allentown, Pennsylvania Lemon Law Attorney?

 How Does the Lemon Law Litigation Process Work?

-Consumers can expect to go through a series of motions by bringing in an experienced Allentown attorney.
-However, introducing an attorney into the situation is the best way for consumers to receive a fair outcome when dealing with a lemon law situation.
+Consumers can expect to go through a series of motions by bringing in an experienced Allentown lawyer.
+However, introducing legal counsel into the situation is the best way for consumers to receive a fair outcome.
 With most lemon law attorneys, you can expect the following:

 - Free Case Evaluation – Attorneys should review your case for free.
 They will determine its merit and whether you have a justifiable claim.

-- Filing Your Claim – Your Pennsylvania legal representative should handle filing a claim with the appropriate manufacturer after determining the facts of the case.
+- Filing Your Claim – Your Pennsylvania legal representative should handle filing a claim with the manufacturer after determining the facts.

 - Further Action – Your vehicle’s manufacturer may refuse to comply with the claim under federal and state statutes.
 Then your attorney files suit to seek entitled compensation on your behalf.

-- Pursuing Settlement – If you achieve a settlement before trial, the manufacturer should cover all incurred costs and fees.
-This will often include attorney fees.
+- Pursuing Settlement – The manufacturer should cover all costs and fees if you achieve a settlement before trial.
+This compensation will often include attorney fees.

 - Contingency Fee Basis – At the end of the ordeal, clients should not have to pay for attorney’s fees.
-Even if you ultimately lose your case, a reputable Allentown law firm should not charge clients any fees.
-If you win your case, the manufacturer takes care of the attorney’s fees.
+Even if you ultimately lose your case, a reputable Allentown law firm should not charge clients fees.
+If you win your case, the manufacturer pays the attorney’s fees.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!